cryotools/GLOF-modeling/Workflow.md

 The lake surface is processed using `code/stlExtrude_lake.py`.
 This script uses the specified lake surface elevation to fill the lake basin and generate a volumetric representation of the lake.
+Therefore, the surface elevation as well as the extents of the main raster and the lake raster need to be adjusted accordingly in the script.

 These extruded STL volumes will later be imported into OpenFOAM during the mesh generation process, ensuring that both the valley topography and the lake body are correctly integrated into the simulation domain.